antoineB/antoineB.github.io/_src/posts/2015-07-06-mapping-data-from-sql-result.md

 <!-- more -->

-It easily create struct out of sql result.
+It easily creates struct out of sql result.

 ##Implementation